hristokoev/oscar-prettifier/README.md

 This is a stand-alone Chrome Extension for the OSCAR tool, more known as Amadeus.
 It is a tool used by agents to book flights, see flight history, etc. This extension is meant to be used by agents, to make the tool more user-friendly and easier to use.

+Do note that unless you have access to OSCAR, this extension will be useless to you. 😢

 ## Features

 - It's simple, really.
 Makes the tool prettier and easier to read.